edwardsCam/xeroglyph/README.md

 # Xeroglyph

 My collection of algorithmically generated artwork.
-All written by me, no AI.
+This was all written before AI.

 [xeroglyph.com](https://xeroglyph.com)